fboulnois/user.js/README.md

 ## Configured settings

-A few user options are configured including setting Firefox as the default browser and hiding the bookmarks toolbar.
+A few user options are configured including setting Firefox as the default browser, hiding the bookmarks toolbar, and removing in-browser advertising.

 Mozilla has increasingly relied on data collection to guide Firefox development and eroded user privacy in the process.
 For privacy, data collection is disabled